gimli-org/gimli/doc/dev.rst

 Use pylint or prospector to improve code quality.

-We use: (exceptions in .landscape.yml)
+We use: (exceptions in .landscape.yml and .pylintrc)

 * pep8
 * pep257